Quest for the perfect mapo tofu!

 •4 tablespoons oyster sauce (note: this is too much, and will make your dish very, very sweet)

-•2 tablespoons Asian chili powder (note: this is clearly too much for most westerners; add a little at first and more to taste)
+•2 tablespoons Asian chili powder (or add a little at first and more to taste)

 •1 tablespoon cornstarch